-A student enrolled in a course for which North Carolina has developed an EOC or NC Final Exam is required to take the applicable test.
-Credit for the class will be awarded based upon satisfactory completion of all course requirements of which the EOC or NC Final Exam is only one factor.
+A student enrolled in a course for which North Carolina has developed an EOC is required to take the applicable test.
+Credit for the class will be awarded based upon satisfactory completion of all course requirements of which the EOC is only one factor.
 These tests count for 20% of a student's final course grade.
 Detailed rules are set forth in Regulation IKAA-R, "Tests and Examinations."